matrix-org/synapse/docs/openid.md

    maintainer.

-To enable the OpenID integration, you should then add a section to the `oidc_providers` setting in your configuration file (or uncomment one of the existing examples).
+To enable the OpenID integration, you should then add a section to the `oidc_providers` setting in your configuration file.
-See [sample_config.yaml](./sample_config.yaml) for some sample settings, as well as the text below for example configurations for specific providers.
+See the [configuration manual](usage/configuration/config_documentation.md) for some sample settings, as well as the text below for example configurations for specific providers.

 ## Sample configs